-Linkage disequilibrium among genotyped SNPs was evaluated using HAPLOVIEW (77).
-Coverage of the gene was additionally examined using Tagger (60) to determine the correlation between genotyped SNPs and all known SNPs in the HapMap I dataset.
+LD among genotyped SNPs was evaluated using Haploview (77).
+Coverage of the gene was additionally examined using Tagger (60) to determine the correlation between genotyped SNPs and all known SNPs in the HapMap I data set.

-Family based association analyses were performed using the Pedigree Disequilibrium test (PDT) (78) as implemented in the program UNPHASED (version 2.404) (79).
+Family-based association analyses were performed using the Pedigree Disequilibrium Test (PDT) (78) as implemented in the program UNPHASED (version 2.404) (79).
 The PDT utilizes data from all available trios in a family, as well as discordant sibships; this was most appropriate, because our earliest analyses (3) showed significantly reduced marker allele sharing among siblings discordant for the alcohol dependence phenotype.
 We report results using the PDTaverage option, which weighs each family equally in computing the overall test statistic.
-The effective number of independent tests and thus the experiment-wide significance threshold was computed using the method of Li and Ji (61) which is based on the spectral decomposition of the matrix of pairwise LD between SNPs (80).
+The effective number of independent tests and thus the experiment-wide significance threshold was computed using the method of Li and Ji (61), which is based on the spectral decomposition of the matrix of pairwise LD between SNPs (80).

-We have previously found that the association of GABRA2 and CHRM2 with alcoholism was driven primarily by the most severely affected half of the dataset (62, 63).
-Therefore, we divided the affected individuals into two groups, earlier onset and later onset, based upon the median age at which DSM-IV criteria were met in this sample, 21 years.
-For the analysis of earlier onset alcoholism, the individuals who met criteria before age 22 were considered affected (n = 426), and those who met criteria later were coded as unknown.
-To analyze late onset alcoholism, those who met criteria earlier age 22 were considered affected (n = 337), and those who met criteria earlier age of onset of alcoholism was also analyzed as a quantitative variable using the Quantitative Pedigree Disequilibrium Test (QPDT) (81) as implemented in UNPHASED (79).
+We have previously found that the association of GABRA2 and CHRM2 with alcoholism was driven primarily by the most severely affected half of the data set (62,63).
+Therefore, we divided the affected individuals into two groups, earlier onset and later onset, on the basis of the median age at which DSM-IV criteria were met in this sample, 21 years.
+For the analysis of earlier onset alcoholism, the individuals who met criteria before age 22 were considered affected (n=426), and those who met criteria later were coded as unknown.
+To analyze late onset alcoholism, those who met criteria after age 22 were considered affected (n=337), and those who met criteria earlier were coded as unknown.
+Age of onset of alcoholism was also analyzed as a quantitative variable using the Quantitative Pedigree Disequilibrium Test (QPDT) (81) as implemented in UNPHASED (79).